netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This document distinguishes the following usage categories:

-* High bandwidth (HBW): Optimizing bandwidth by parallel transfer on multiple paths.
+* High bandwidth (BW): Optimizing bandwidth by parallel transfer on multiple paths.
 * Minimum latency (LAT): Optimizing latency for low latency.
   This can be achieved by regularly checking multiple paths and using